domrally/rubric/README.md

 |                       | blue    |                              |                          |
 |                       | grey    |                              |                          |
 |                       | fade    |                              |                          |

-### Brightness

-- 3 oklch lightness levels each of:
-  - text
-  - background
-  - highlight

-### Colorfulness

-Both hues have equal oklch chroma, leading to about the same perceived colorfulness

-### Hue

-2 complementary hues with local maximum oklch chroma

 ## Thank you